CLEAR: Choosing Life: Empowerment! Action! Results! is an evidence-based, health promotion intervention for males and

-females ages 16 and older living with HIV/AIDS or at high-risk for HIV.
+females ages 16 and older living with HIV/AIDS.

 CLEAR is a client-centered program delivered